Hawthorn Football Club

-With the distinction of being a Premiership player and All-Australian with Hawthorn, Campbell Brown’s fearless attack on the ball has made him a player to watch and he will be one of the key figures at newly formed club Gold Coast Suns.
+With the distinction of being a Premiership player and All-Australian with Hawthorn, Campbell Brown’s fearless attack on the ball made him a player to be reckoned with and one of the key figures at newly formed club Gold Coast Suns.
 The son of Western Australian hardman Mal Brown, there was little doubting that Campbell would have a distinctively aggressive style of play.
 Drafted by Hawthorn at the 2001 NAB AFL Draft with selection 32, the former Oakleigh Charger lined up for the Hawks for the first time in Round 11 the following year.
 He quickly made his name as a ‘tough-as-nails’ defender for the Hawks, becoming a regular fixture in their back half.

 In 2007, Brown moved to Centre Half Back where his competitiveness allowed him to compete against forwards with a significant size advantage.
 Brown excelled in the role and was rewarded with inclusion in the All-Australian team and was a vote from winning the Hawks Best and Fairest.
 The following year, Brown was instrumental in Hawthorn’s Premiership win over Geelong, which saw him play a role in the forward line in the closing weeks of the season with superb effect.